Norther (band)

-Norther was a Finnish melodic death metal band from Espoo that was formed in 1996 and broke up in 2012.
+Norther is a Finnish melodic death metal band from Espoo that formed in 1996, disbanded in 2012, and reformed in 2026.
 They released six studio albums.

 History

-Norther formed under the name Requiem (Lindroos, Korpas, Hallio) in 1996 after various early stage band formations.
-The band's debut effort was the album Dreams of Endless War, released through Spinefarm Records in 2002.
+Norther formed as Requiem (Lindroos, Korpas, Hallio) in 1996 after various early formations.
+The band's debut album, Dreams of Endless War, was released through Spinefarm Records in 2002.
 It entered the Finnish charts at number 17.
-At the time, Norther was playing shows only in and around the Helsinki area.
+At the time, Norther played shows only in and around the Helsinki area.
 That changed when the album Mirror of Madness came out in early 2003 (entering the Finnish charts at number 11).
 The group toured with Dimmu Borgir and Hypocrisy in late 2003.

 In early 2004, Norther released its third full-length album, Death Unlimited, which reached 17 on the Finnish charts.
-Norther played several shows in 2005 and then recorded an EP, Solution 7 (recorded at Astia Studio).
+Norther played several shows in 2005 and then recorded the EP Solution 7 at Astia Studio.
 It placed at number 5 on the Finnish charts.
 Norther added Kristian Ranta's vocals afterward.

 In the summer of 2005, Norther entered Studio Fredman in Gothenburg to record their fourth full-length-album, Till Death Unites Us, with producers Fredrik Nordström and Patrick J. Sten.
-Soon after, Toni Hallio left the band to pursue other interests; Heikki Saari replaced him on drums.
+Soon after, Toni Hallio left the band to pursue other interests.
+Heikki Saari replaced him on drums.
 After its release in January 2006, Till Death Unites Us placed at number six on the Finnish album charts.
 Later the same year, the band composed the theme song, "Frozen Angel", for a major Finnish feature film, V2: Dead Angel, produced by Solarfilms, Inc. The band is also featured in the film.
-In February 2007, Norther released a new EP, No Way Back, released only in Finland and Japan.
-The record hit number one in the Finnish charts.
+In February 2007, Norther released the EP No Way Back in Finland and Japan.
+The record reached number one in the Finnish charts.
 Later that year, they released Amoral & Drone and supported it with a European tour.
 Their fifth full-length album, N, was released in February 2008.

-Petri Lindroos quit as lead vocalist in February 2009 and was replaced by Aleksi Sihvonen (ex-Imperanon) in April of that year.
-To mark his debut, the band released an alternate version of the song "Frozen Angel" from their previous album with Sihvonen on vocals.
+Petri Lindroos quit as lead vocalist in February 2009 and was replaced with Aleksi Sihvonen (ex-Imperanon) in April of that year.
+The band released an alternate version of the song "Frozen Angel" from their previous album with Sihvonen on vocals.
 Their sixth studio album, Circle Regenerated, was released on 19 April 2011.

-The band made their final appearance at the Brutal Assault festival in the Czech Republic on 10 August 2012.
+The band made their final appearance at the Brutal Assault festival in the Czech Republic on 10 August 2012, and split up afterwards.
+The disbandment lasted until 2026, when they announced a reunion concert at Wacken Open Air in 2027.